zekroTJA/shinpuru/docs/restapi-docs.md

 # REST API Docs

-When enabled, shinpuru exposes a RESTful HTTP(S) API which exposes all functionalities which are also available to the web frontend.
+When enabled, shinpuru exposes a RESTful HTTP API which exposes all functionalities which are also available to the web frontend.

 ## Authentication